Miaoranmmm/OPERA/README.md

 # OPERA:  Harmonizing Task-Oriented Dialogs and Information Seeking Experience

+This repository is for the paper [OPERA:  Harmonizing Task-Oriented Dialogs and Information Seeking Experience] (https://dl.acm.org/doi/abs/10.1145/3623381).

+This repository is based on hugginface transformer and OpenAI GPT-3.
+Some evaluation scripts and dataset are adapted from DSTC9.

-- data/: contains OBMultiWOZ dataset
+- OBMultiWOZ/: the constructed OBMultiWOZ dataset

-- training/: files for training models
+- training/: the files for training models

-- evaluation/: files for testing and evaluation